 - Click the name of the recording rule you would like to edit in the list of resources on the Resources page.

-- Edit the recording rule settings as you wish and then Save.
+- Edit the recording rule settings as you wish and then click on "save."

 The Call Recording Rule allow users to record calls or other communications.
 The notification and consent requirements relating to the recording of calls and other communications vary from state to state and from country to country.
 You should consult with an attorney and review all applicable laws before using the Call Recording Rule to record any calls or other communications.
 Some states and countries may require callers or users to obtain the prior consent of all parties to a recorded call or other communication before a user may record the call.
 Violations of the call recording Laws may be subject to criminal or civil penalties.
 OnSIP expressly disclaims all liability with respect to users’ recording of telephone conversations or other communications.
 See our website for complete Terms of Service.